-HPO posted a Request For Proposals (RFP) for the State Outreach Program in January, 2021.
-The RFP complemented the activities referenced above through significant changes in the delivery of outreach services.
-The new requirement necessitates a multidisciplinary canvassing team which minimally consist of outreach staff, case manager, licensed social worker, licensed medical and mental health professionals.
-Activities such as engagement, case management, and medical and mental health services will be robust and focus on increasing opportunities to assess the need of each homeless person to improve and stabilize their physical and mental health, and eventual placement into permanent housing.
-The RFP also asserts service providers' responsibility to assist participants with document readiness for permanent housing.
-In addition, agencies are required to provide information on other contracted services to avoid duplication in services and/or co-mingling of funds, and to maximize the type of services in received the designated regions.
+Recent State requirements necessitated a multidisciplinary canvassing team which minimally consist of outreach staff, case manager, licensed social worker, licensed medical and mental health professionals.
+Activities such as engagement, case management, and medical and mental health services are robust and focus on increasing opportunities to assess the need of each homeless person to improve and stabilize their physical and mental health.
+BTG providers frequently partner with licensed medical and mental health professionals to help diagnose disabilities or treat wounds.
+Teams may also include multilingual staff to communicate and improve access for those with limited English proficiency.
+Legal services through the Outreach program assist in procuring documents in preparation for permanent housing.